Accreditation

 • Typically only two outputs are used: one to the access control system for the alarm and one to the DVR/NVR system to mark the event.

-• The light, alarm and voice Annunicator device is directly controlled by, and wired to, the T-DAR system with a standard CAT5 connector and cable.
+• Where installed, the light, alarm and voice Annunicator device is directly controlled by, and wired to, the T-DAR system with a standard CAT5 connector and cable.

-• In addition, the T-DAR system accepts various optional inputs from the access control system or other devices for by-passes, over-rides, special configurations, etc.; all of these various options are simply configured via the user interface.
+• In addition, T-DAR systems accept various optional inputs from the access control system or other devices for by-passes, over-rides, special configurations, etc.; all of these various options are simply configured via the user interface.

 Back to Top